muthuubalakan/tendermint/docs/architecture/adr-056-proving-amnesia-attack.md

 Instead we use the Proof of Lock Change (PoLC) referred to in the [consensus spec](https://github.com/tendermint/spec /blob/master/spec/consensus/consensus.md#terms).
-When an honest node votes again for a different block in a later round , in very rare cases, it will generate the PoLC and store it in the evidence reactor for a time equal to the `Trusting Period`
+When an honest node votes again for a different block in a later round (which will only occur in very rare cases), it will generate the PoLC and store it in the evidence reactor for a time equal to the `Trusting Period`

 ```
 type ProofOfLockChange struct {